Morris 1968 Indy history

 Leonard went back to driving for the Miletich/Parnelli team after the Indy 500, but photographs show that he raced the 1967 Mongoose at Mosport in June.
 Parnelli then acquired a Lotus 56 from STP, and Leonard drove that for the rest of the season.
 For 1969, Morris was replaced as chief mechanic by George Bignotti, as Jones and Miletich took over the Bignotti operation with their modified Lola T150s and ace driver Al Unser.
 Both the 1967 Mongoose and the 1968 Morris copy were retired from competition and remained in storage with the VPJ team for many years until an auction in 1998 where one of them was sold.
 The car sold appears to have been the Mongoose, after which the Morris was restored for the VPJ Collection museum by Phil Reilly into the #26 livery used by the Mongoose in 1967.
 The whole VPJ Collection was acquired by the Indianapolis Motor Speedway Museum in 2012, and the Morris is believed to be in storage in the basement.

 New for Joe Leonard to drive for Vel Miletich and Parnelli Jones at the start of 1968 as the #9 Vel's Ford Sales entry.
-It is beliveed to be the car used by Leonard at Hanford, Stardust International, Phoenix and Trenton, but photographs may yet establish that the team's older Mongoose was used at one or more of these races.
-After Leonard moved to the STP team, this car was driven by Al Miller in practice for the Indy 500 but he did not start a qualifying run.
+It was believed to be the car used by Leonard at Hanford, Stardust International, Phoenix and Trenton, but photographs have now established that the team's older Mongoose was used all of these races.
+After Leonard moved to the STP team, the Morris was driven by Al Miller in practice for the Indy 500 but he did not start a qualifying run.
+It was not seen again that season.
 It was retained by the team until their surplus material was sold at auction in 1998.
-It appears to be the car retained in the VPJ collection as their 1967 Mongoose, but it is also possible that it is the car bought from VPJ at auction in 1998 by Bob McConnell (Urbana, OH).
+Photographs from the auction clearly show that the Mongoose was sold off, so it appears that the car retained in the VPJ collection and restored as their 1967 Mongoose was actually the Morris.
 Acquired with the rest of the VPJ collection by the Indianapolis Motor Speedway Museum in May 2012.
 Presumably sold with the rest of the VPJ collection to the Indianapolis Motor Speedway Museum in May 2012.

-Information on the Morris cars is remarkably sketchy, and many thanks to Michael Ferner for initially decyphering its existence, and to Gerry Measures and Jerry Entin for background information.
+Information on the Morris cars is remarkably sketchy, and many thanks to Michael Ferner for initially decyphering its existence, and to Gerry Measures and Jerry Entin for background information, and to Simmo Iskül and 'gbl' for their asistance understanding its racing record.
 And thanks to Brad Edwards at First Turn Productions LLC for the photograph.
 The restored car was featured in the book The Cars of Vel Miletich and Parnelli Jones by Jim Dilamarter and Ren Wicks Jr., published by Dalton Walton Fine Books in July 2013, but that book states clearly that it is the Mongoose.

 These histories last updated on .